SwedbankPay/developer.swedbankpay.com/_includes/one-click-payments.md

 the `paymentToken` field.
 This must be the `paymentToken` you received in the initial purchase, where you specified the `generatePaymentToken` to `true`.

-You can add the field `noCvc` set to `true` in the `creditcard` object, which card specific feature fields.
-This disables the CVC field.
+You can add the field `noCvc` set to `false` in the `creditcard` object to make the CVC field present.
+This feature needs to be enabled in your contract.
+Otherwise it will be `true`.

 {% if documentation_section contains "payment-instruments" %}